daddydrac/Rancher-REST-API-Docs/index.md

 <h3 id="create-api-key">2.0 Create API Key</h3>

-This is so you can retrieve the beaerer token and interact as an authorized user.
+This is so you can retrieve the Bearer Token and interact as an authorized user.

   <strong>2.1 API Route:</strong>
   ```